piotrmaciejbednarski/cctv-xinwen-lianbo-en/README.md

     uv run main.py translate output/{video_title} --language pl
     ```

+During the transcription step, there is no verbose output, you can't monitor the progress.
+Please be patient, as it may take a while depending on the length of the source video.

 ## Output

 The output will be saved in the `output/{video_title}` directory, with the following files: